Extended School Enrichment,

 ESE REFUND POLICY

-- Payments may not be transferred or refunded after the final program day of the respective program month (i.e. payments made for the month of August 2020, will not be transferred or refunded after August 31, 2020.).
-All refunds are subject to a $10 service charge per participant per cancelled program/pass fee.
+- Monthly and drop-in enrollments may not be transferred or refunded after the final program day of the respective program month (i.e. payments made for the month of August 2021, will not be transferred or refunded after August 31, 2021).
+All refunds are subject to a $10 service charge per participant per cancelled program/pass.
+Registration fee, 20-visit and 5-visit pass sales are FINAL.

 SCHOOL’S OUT + ENRICHMENT SPECIALS REFUND POLICY